Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Immunicipality.md

 # Immunicipality

-An archetype of WATER monsters and Continuous Spells, with a myriad of effects that combine to form an almost impenetrable defence, inspired by the immune system.
+An archetype of WATER Psychic monsters and Continuous Spells, with a myriad of effects that combine to form an almost impenetrable defence, inspired by the immune system.

 It is closely related to [Immunition](Immunition.md), which represents the offensive side of the immune system.
 It also has cross-support with [Neuralliance](Neuralliance.md).